Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 </details>

 ## Throughput Measurement Details
-To measure throughput, the design is run in hardware and trace data is captured in run time.
+To measure throughput, run the design in hardware and capture trace data in run time.
 To set up the flow to measure throughput, build the design with `TARGET`=hw and `EN_TRACE`=1.
-A xrt.ini with below contents is included:
+A xrt.ini with the following contents is included:
 ```
 [Debug]
 xrt_trace=true